No passwords, No popups, No AI, No cost:

 2007

 A. Hello, Oswaldo, welcome to finishing.com.
-I don't think that is the correct question though!
+I don't think that is the ideal question though!
 In my opinion what you should do is prevent the tarnishing by applying a tarnish banning post treatment after the tin plating, and by using procedures that will eliminate staining, including operators wearing gloves and never touching the terminals, tarnish preventative packaging, and minimizing the time the parts are in process.

 Another possibility is to use electroless nickel plating instead of tin.
 Many if not most 'charging' contacts on cordless phones, cell phones, etc., are electroless nickel plated.